Brenda Brave: Background

-Brenda Brave was first broadcast on 25 February 1989 in Sweden.
-It was later released on Swedish and German DVDs.
+Brenda Brave was first broadcast on 25 February 1989 in Sweden and was later released on Swedish and German DVDs.
 The film was also translated into English and was shown with English subtitles at several film festivals, like the Zlín Film Festival.

 Reception

 Critical response

-Anna Zamolska from KinderundJugendmedien.de believes, that the film looks like a beautiful picture book made from Ilon Wikland-illustrations and old photographs.
+Anna Zamolska from KinderundJugendmedien.de said that the film looks like a beautiful picture book made from Ilon Wikland-illustrations and old photographs.
 Furthermore, the film had been made very child-friendly.
 Thus, the film is made with only a few cuts and takes time for ordinary, everyday operations.
 The close-up of Brenda would give the children the opportunity to empathize with Brenda.
 In addition, Mathilda Lindgren offers an impressive representation of Brenda.
 She is convincing from the first scene of the film and acts as naturally in front of the camera as if it was not there.
-That makes the film still worth seeing today.
+Anna said that the film is still worth seeing today.
 There is also a small scene with the then adult Pippi Longstocking actress Inger Nilsson in the film.